First-order methods on bounded-rank tensors converging to stationary points: Conclusion and perspectives

-Numerical results in tensor completion suggest that the GRAP-R and rfGRAP-R methods indeed converge to stationary points under different selections of rank parameters.
-Due to the additional computational cost from rank-decreasing mechanisms, the proposed GRAP-R and rfGRAP-R methods are comparable to the heuristic rank-adaptive method~\cite{gao2025low}.
+The proposed methods are guaranteed to converge to stationary points.
+However, due to the additional computational cost from rank-decreasing mechanisms, the proposed rfGRAP-R method is comparable to the heuristic rank-adaptive method, TRAM~\cite{gao2025low}.
+Rather than aiming to outperform TRAM in practice, we aim to complement such effective heuristic methods by providing a framework with rigorous theoretical guarantees.
 In practice, we recommend the rank-adaptive method to avoid line searches at every low-rank candidate.
+In the light of the observations, a promising research direction is to develop provable methods that avoid (or alleviate) lengthy rank explorations.